avo-hq/docs.avohq.io/docs/2.0/common/associations_scope_option_common.md

   scope: -> { query.approved }
 ```

 Pass in a block where you attach scopes to the `query` object.
-The block is executed in the [`AssociationScopeHost`](./../evaluation-hosts.html#associationscopehost), so follow the docs to see what variables you have access to.
+The block gets executed in the [`AssociationScopeHost`](./../evaluation-hosts.html#associationscopehost), so follow the docs to see what variables you have access to.
 :::